Robpol86/robpol86.com/docs/posts/2025/2025-07-22-truenas-scale-telegraf.md

 ### Alerts

-I configured my TrueNAS with email alerts, and I'd like to be notified if Telegraf isn't recording metrics.
+I configured my TrueNAS with email alerts, and I'd like to be notified if InfluxDB isn't recording metrics.
 We'll accomplish this by using a cronjob that checks the `outputs.health` endpoint in [telegraf.conf](/_static/telegraf.conf).
 The cronjob will fail if Telegraf isn't running or if Telegraf hasn't sent metrics to InfluxDB in a while (usually after 5 minutes of downtime).